transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <p>The list is ordered by date of an unequivocal public announcement for support of BIP 148.

 <h3 id="exchanges">Exchanges Supporting BIP 148</h3>
+<p>A listing of exchanges here does not imply any endorsement of the quality or security of the service.
+<p>Put on your big boy or big girl pants and use at your own risk.
 <ol>
 <li>21 May 2017 - <a href="https://www.reddit.com/r/Bitcoin/comments/6chx7s/i_have_decided_that_my_node_will_run_bip_148_im/dhuspz3/">Vaultoro - Gold dealer</a></li>
 <li>21 May 2017 - <a href="https://twitter.com/MojBitcoin/status/866308792568479745">MojBitcoin - European ATM</a></li>